samar-chamkhi/demo/terraform/README.md

 2. Follow the instructions in the [QuickStart guide](https://github.com/auth0/terraform-provider-auth0/blob/main/docs/guides/quickstart.md).

 3. Copy the `.env.example` file to `.env` and fill in the required environment variables.

+### Prerequisites
+- Okta Tenant
+- SPA Link after deployment (see README.me file in the src directory)

 ### Installation